replane-dev/replane-website/blog/2025-01-15-introducing-replane.md

 ### Role-Based Access Control

 Granular permissions with owner, editor, and viewer roles.
 Control who can modify configs and who can only view them.
-Create API keys for programmatic access.
+Create SDK keys for programmatic access.

 ### Self-Hosted